martcpp/websitey/pages/understanding-json-schema/reference/schema.md

 `$schema` applies to the entire document and must be at the root level.
 It does not apply to externally referenced (`$ref`, `$dynamicRef`) documents.
-Those schemas need to declare their own `$schema`.
+Those schemas need to declare their own `$schema`. jigwfr;fier  ierfbieri fvjgijergjegijgjgijgijgjrgjrgrijr

 If `$schema` is not used, an [implementation](../../learn/glossary#implementation) might allow you to specify a value externally or it might make assumptions about which specification